Forehm/cpp-transport-catalogue/README.md

 requirements: C++17, x86;

 Еhe program requires json document on input.
 Document consists of 2 parts - base_requests and stat_requests.
-Forst part is to load data to the database, the second part is a part with different queries. base_requests may consist of the queries of 2 types:
+First part is to load data to the database, the second part is a part with different queries. base_requests may consist of the queries of 2 types:
 1) type is Bus
 {